Infinity Mirrored Room

 Ages 17 and under free.

-Wind your way through four floors of rock star memorabilia, film clips and interactive exhibits—including the new interactive experience “Sonic Playground”—at this 30,000-square-foot museum on the LA Live campus, which attempts to cover all the major music genres.
-A state-of-the-art, 200-seat Clive Davis Theater is also the site of exclusive performances and events.
+Wind your way through four floors of rock star memorabilia, film clips and interactive exhibits—including the new interactive experience “Sonic Playground”—at this 32,000-square-foot museum on the LA Live campus, which attempts to cover all the major music genres, and displays red-carpet styles worn by musical A-listers.
+The state-of-the-art, 200-seat Clive Davis Theater is also the site of intimate performances and events.

 • Museums